kevinlombardo/local-llm/infrastructure_setup.md

 * **Storage:** 1TB SSD (NVMe speed for fast model loading)

 ## 2. Operating System Configuration
-The host runs **macOS Sequoia**, configured for headless operation (no physical display or peripherals attached).
+The host runs **macOS Tahoe**, configured for headless operation (no physical display or peripherals attached).

 ### Power Management
 To ensure 24/7 availability as an API server: